 The child support order may also require the parents to share the costs for:

 The guideline amount is presumed to be correct.
 The judge can only order something other than the guideline amount in very limited situations.
-(Read the California Family Code sections 4052 and 4057 for more detail on calculating child support and what the judge can do.)
+(Read the California Family Code sections 4052 through 4057 for more detail on calculating child support and what the judge can do.)

 To estimate how much child support the judge may order in your case, go to California Guideline Child Support Calculator.
 To understand how to fill in the information in the Child Support Calculator, download the User Guide.